-The sewing machine is the workhorse of any sewing workroom, and proper maintenance means a smooth-running machine, making sewing a joy.
-Think of your sewing machine like your car, requiring regular maintenance to keep the mechanics in good working order, keeping your machine going strong for many years to come.
-Whether you rely on your machine for work or for leisure, everyone wants their machine to be in the best condition possible, ready for work.
-To make sure your machine is always ready to give you the perfect finish.
+The sewing machine is the workhorse of any sewing workroom.
+Proper maintenance means a smooth-running machine, making sewing a joy.
+Think of your sewing machine like your car; regular maintenance keeps the mechanics in good working order, keeping your machine going strong for many years to come.
+Whether you rely on your machine for work or love to sew for leisure, you want your machine to be ready for work.
+To make sure your machine is always ready to give you the perfect finish, read on!

 Sewing machine servicing

-We offer sewing machine servicing and repairs from both of our shops.
-Our sewing machine engineer visits us about once a month, and will service and repair all the machines that are booked in.
-He will usually be able to service and carry out basic repairs in-house on the day that he is visiting.
-For more complex issues or if parts are needed, he may need to take the machine back to the workshop.
-He will always phone and discuss timing and cost with you before going ahead.
-So please make sure to give us the best contact details for you, so he can reach you on the day if needed.
+We offer sewing machine servicing and repairs from a qualified sewing machine engineer.
+Our engineer visits us about once a month in a fully-equipped mobile workshop.
+They will generally be able to service and carry out repairs on the day; occasionally more complex issues or ordering parts means it may take longer.
+If this is the case the engineer will always phone you before going ahead; so it’s important you give us the best contact details so he can reach you on the day if needed.

 What will it cost?